On the local cohomology of secant varieties: Introduction

 We work over the field of complex numbers $\mathbb{C}$.
 A {\it variety} is an integral separated scheme of finite type over $\mathbb{C}$.
 We use the additive and multiplicative notation for line bundles interchangeably, and the notation ``$=_{\mathbb{Q}}$'' is used for $\mathbb{Q}$-linear equivalence of divisors (or line bundles). \\

 {\bf Acknowledgements.} We are very grateful to Mircea Musta\c{t}\u{a} and Mihnea Popa for valuable comments on an earlier draft of this work.
-We benefited from conversations with Lei Song at various stages of this work for which we thank him.
+We are indebted to Lei Song for his detailed comments on the earlier draft, and for conversations at various stages of this work.
 The second author also expresses his gratitude to Angelo Felice Lopez for patiently answering his questions and clarifying his doubts.
+We thank the referee for their comments and corrections that improved the exposition.